×

 by Robert Dunham, Death Penalty Information Center

 In his new book, Let the Lord Sort Them: The Rise and Fall of the Death Penalty, journalist Maurice Chammah presages the death of America’s capital punishment system.
-Chammah expertly weaves together systemic issues with individual, humanizing case details to illustrate the …
+Chammah expertly weaves together systemic issues with individual, humanizing case details to …

 Full article and associated cases available to subscribers.